Recently I learnt about the existance of HUGO, a general-purpose website framework that will help you build static websites.

 You will need to create: ./github/workflows folder.

-And then include the following configuration, like: hugo.yml
+And then include the following configuration, for example: hugo.yml

 # Sample workflow for building and deploying a Hugo site to GitHub Pages